TheScienceMuseum/thor-docker/README.md

 # fuseki-thor

 Docker image for [Thor](https://github.com/Abbe98/thor).
-An interactive SPARQL Editor for K-samsök.
+An interactive SPARQL Editor for K-samsök (forked for use with Heritage Connector)

 ## Usage (local)